-Low volume injection molding doesn’t require the hardened steel mold tooling typical of the traditional molding method.
+Small batches do not require the hardened steel mold tooling typical of the traditional molding method.
 Rather, it uses the softer aluminum material for making the molds.
 Aluminum is a considerably softer material than steel.
-Thus, it is much easier and faster to work with.
+Thus, aluminum molds are easier and faster to work with.

 Furthermore, aluminum tooling allows for easier heat treatment because there is no need for the extra annealing step.
-There is often the need to anneal steel tooling to reduce any internal stress and to toughen the metal sufficiently.
+This is unlike steel which needs annealing to reduce any internal stress and to toughen the metal sufficiently.
 Moreover, aluminum molds support most surface treatments that you would normally use for steel.

 Quality Parts Manufacturing

-On the other hand, low-volume injection molding often comes with much lower overheads.
-In this case, manufacturers can make products without demanding minimum orders.
-Therefore, if you’re looking to get small-batch plastic manufacturing, this can really be helpful.
+Low volume plastic molding allows manufacturers to make parts without demanding minimum orders.
+Therefore, if you are looking to get small batch plastic manufacturing, this can be helpful.
 You will also avoid getting products from an outdated inventory.
 All of these translate to effective cost-saving.

 Shorter Lead Times

-Moreover, the soft nature of aluminum makes mold creation far easier and quicker.
-You also do not need hardening to enhance durability.
-So, the mold gets to the manufacturing facility a lot quicker, and production can start in earnest.
+Since the injection mold gets to the manufacturing facility a lot quicker, and it involves low production volume, production is fast.
 In many cases, this significantly accelerates time to market, making this technique beneficial for both small and large product teams.

 Flexibility in Design

-Small-scale injection molding involves manufacturing smaller quantities in the short run.
-Therefore, there won’t be any major impact if a company decides to modify or alter the design.
+Low volume production involves manufacturing smaller quantities in the small run.
+Therefore, there will not be any major impact if a company decides to modify or alter the design.
 That way, the product can be perfect before it gets to the consumer.

 A quality plastic injection molding process provides immediate feedback to help improve manufacturability.
 It enables the testing of new concepts in various industries before the mass production of parts.